 ALIGNers learn how to engage and re-engage in meaningful work with purpose and clarity.
 Former ALIGNers report that they learned tips, tools, and practices for how to live a joyful, balanced life, including the development of practices and habits that make it easier to rekindle their spark when it begins to falter.

-- 100 percent of 2013 and 2014 participants report ALIGN helped them grow in significant ways that will make them more effective leaders.
+- 100 percent people who complete ALIGN report that the program helped them grow in significant ways that will make them more effective leaders.

 - Alumni cite an increase in their ability to develop practices and habits for sustainable leadership, including developing work/life balance, identifying priorities in life and work, and setting goals.